jhonjat75/driver_transactions/README.md

 # Driver Transactions

 ![logo](https://media.istockphoto.com/vectors/illustration-fast-tires-in-black-color-logo-concept-design-template-vector-id1092948290?b=1&k=6&m=1092948290&s=612x612&w=0&h=Fyc_Igu0qNu9SgHotywLYkykrz-0WZ831LoB2NaJ6Cc=)
+This project was to create a Sinatra app utilizing the Model View Controller software design pattern.
 ## The story
 In this test you must build a JSON RESTful API, for a small ride-hailing service, that will use the Wompi API (https://docs.wompi.co/docs/en-us/inicio-rapido) for monetary transactions.
 For starters, you must:
 Create an account at https://comercios.wompi.co • You can use your own personal information Make sure you use the Sandbox environment.
 That means,